Disneyland Paris: Our Full Review and Best Tips!

 Dragon below the Sleeping Beauty Castle (Château de la Belle au Bois Dormant)

-See our full guide to the Disneyland Paris rides here.
-We share descriptions, our review, and photo!
+See our full guide to the Disneyland Paris rides.
+We share descriptions, reviews, and photos!

 Phantom Manor